-□ break of gait at the walk or trot up to 2 strides over or under turn from 1/8 to 1/4 turn tick or hit of cone obviously looking down to check leads or diagonals.
-5 points not performing the specific gait or not stopping within 3 m of designated location □ missing a diagonal up to two (2) strides incorrect lead or break of gait at the canter (except when correcting an incorrect lead) □ complete loss of contact between rider's hand and the horse's mouth □ break of gait at walk or trot for more than two (2) strides □ loss of iron □ head carried too low and/or clearly behind the vertical while the horse is in motion, showing the appearance of intimidation.
-10 points □ loss of rein ☐ missing a diagonal for more than two (2) strides $\square$ use of either hand to instil fear or praise while on pattern or during rail work
+□ break of gait at the walk or trot up to 2 strides \square over or under turn from $\%$ to $\%$ turn □ tick or hit of cone □ obviously looking down to check leads or diagonals.
+5 points □ not performing the specific gait or not stopping within 3 m of designated location ☐ missing a diagonal up to two (2) strides □ incorrect lead or break of gait at the canter (except when correcting an incorrect lead) □ complete loss of contact between rider's hand and the horse's mouth □ break of gait at walk or trot for more than two (2) strides □ loss of iron \square head carried too low and/or clearly behind the vertical while the horse is in motion, showing the appearance of intimidation.
+10 points □ loss of rein naissing a diagonal for more than two (2) strides loss ∩t. rein \Box 1000 O. 10111 during blatant disobedience including kicking , pawing, bucking, and rearing I